-Mary-Ann specialises in presenting anthropology, archaeology and adventure travel, combining a real passion for people and the outdoors with enthusiastic onscreen expertise.
-She’s a Fellow of the Royal Geographical Society, and a GetOutside Champion for the Ordnance Survey.
+Mary-Ann specialises in presenting anthropology, archaeology and history, combining a real passion for people and the natural world with enthusiastic onscreen expertise.
+She’s a Fellow of the Royal Geographical Society, and a hillwalking Ambassador for the British Mountaineering Council.

-Mary-Ann is a familiar face on archaeology shows on both sides of the Atlantic.
+Mary-Ann is a familiar face on archaeology and history shows on both sides of the Atlantic.
 She co-presents the series Mystic Britain, uncovering mysteries in British archaeology for Smithsonian Channel.
 She also presented the BBC Two series Britain Afloat, discovering how historic boats have shaped our lives.
-She has presented a collection of Britain’s Secret Treasures and Britain’s Secret Homes for ITV1, including from under the Atlantic Ocean, on a tiny island in Orkney and in a boat in Canterbury.
-She featured on the Smithsonian Channel/BBC2 special Stonehenge Empire/Operation Stonehenge and was a regular on History’s hit show Ancient Impossible.
+She has presented a collection of Britain’s Secret Treasures and Britain’s Secret Homes for ITV, including from under the Atlantic Ocean, featured on the Smithsonian Channel/BBC2 special Stonehenge Empire/Operation Stonehenge and was a regular on History’s hit shows Ancient Impossible and Ancient Top 10.
 Mary-Ann was also co-presenter on the penultimate series of cult archaeology show, Time Team.

-Her first book, Britain’s Secret Treasures, was a collaboration with the British Museum, to accompany the ITV series.
+She’s written two popular archaeology books: Britain’s Secret Treasures is a collaboration with the British Museum, profiling artefacts discovered by members of the public.
 Her second book, Hidden Histories: A Spotter’s Guide to the British Landscape, explores the intriguing archaeological features you can spot in the British landscape – from prehistoric burial mounds to ancient highways.
 It was shortlisted for the Current Archaeology Awards, and selected as a 2016 New Statesman Book of the Year.
 Mary Ann’s next book will be published in Autumn 2020.

-Mary-Ann has an MA in Archaeology & Anthropology from Cambridge University and has completed varied research and field study in the UK and worldwide.
-She’s a warm and incisive speaker and host for conferences, debates and talks.
+Mary-Ann has an MA in Archaeology & Anthropology from Cambridge University and is a warm and incisive speaker and host for conferences, debates and talks.